Scotland's drink-drive limit was reduced, by law, on 5 December 2014.

 - what happens if you're caught drink driving

-How to ensure you don't drink and drive
+How to ensure you do not drink and drive

 Visit Drinkaware for information on avoiding drinking and driving, for example:

-- if you're going out with a group of friends agree who will be the one who doesn't drink so they can drive everyone home safely
+- if you're going out with a group of friends, agree who will be the one who does not drink so they can drive everyone home safely

 - use public transport (but take taxi numbers in case you miss the last bus or train)

 - if you have to drive, stick to zero alcohol beers, mocktails or soft drinks

 - try a different, alcohol-free night out or get together with friends or family

 If you decide to go for a drink when you have your car it's easy to be tempted to drive home afterwards, especially if you've only had a small amount.

 However, even a small amount can affect the speed of your reactions and compromise your ability to drive.
 The safest thing to do is find an alternative way to get home.